dmbarbour/wikilon/docs/StateModels.md

             DDDDDDDD    /
                 HHHH    hmac (four bytes to right of last path element)

 Then we'll simply XOR everything together.
 To relocate our object, we'll start at our root, find candidates that start with `A`, XOR candidates out of the string, which exposes `B`, then search for children whose names start with `B`, etc..
 Collisions are gradually filtered out across multiple steps in the path, and the last step we expose four bytes to further reduce candidates.
 This search is essentially a tradeoff for a shorter capability string.
+(Idea: Make filter-factor tunable, e.g. when naming the directory, so we can anticipate some large flat directories.
+Or track which branching factors have been used?)

 The final element is an HMAC to protect the capability string from forgery, protecting the auth code.
 It's also a final disambiguating element.
 We can probably write a paper about the failure of a hash function if this effort failure of a hash function if this effort fails to disambiguate two items.